mysteriumnetwork/documentation/content/token/bounty.md

 * Maximum earnings of 40 MYST / Mysterium Node
 * 4 nodes / region in Global IP bounty

 **Note**: Please keep your node's software up-to-date (not older than 30 days), otherwise, you won't get paid!
-For the next payout cyle your node should be running at least v0.46.1 of node.
+For the next payout cycle your node should be running at least v0.46.1 of node.

 ### Updates 24/02/2021: